ZJUFanLab/SpaTalk/README.md

 - LRIs and pathways can be download at[`data/`](https://github.com/ZJUFanLab/SpaTalk/tree/main/data)
 - Demo data can be download at[`inst/extdata/`](https://github.com/ZJUFanLab/SpaTalk/tree/main/inst/extdata)

 __Please refer to the [tutorial vignette](https://raw.githack.com/ZJUFanLab/SpaTalk/main/vignettes/tutorial.html) with demo data processing steps.
-Detailed functions see the [wiki page](https://github.com/ZJUFanLab/SpaTalk/wiki)__
+Detailed functions see the [document](https://raw.githack.com/ZJUFanLab/SpaTalk/main/vignettes/SpaTalk.pdf)__

 # About
 SpaTalk was developed by Xin Shao.
 Should you have any questions, please contact Xin Shao at xin_shao@zju.edu.cn